What Are Stem Cells?

 Also known as regenerative medicine, stem cell therapy promotes the repair response of diseased, dysfunctional, or injured tissue using stem cells or their derivatives.
 Since the supply of organ donors is limited, stem cell therapy is being seen as the next step in organ transplantation.

 These stem cells, which researchers grow in a lab, are manipulated to specialize into certain types of specialized cells, such as heart muscle cells, blood cells, or nerve cells.
 The manipulated cells can then be implanted into a person.
 Specialized heart cells, for example, could be injected into the heart muscle of a patient with heart disease.
 The healthy transplanted heart muscle cells could then contribute to repairing defective heart muscle.

-Now that we’ve covered the bases on stem cell therapy, let’s look at some stem cell myths that are simply not true:
+Now that we’ve covered the bases on stem cell therapy, let’s look at some myths that are simply not true.

 Stem cell research in the United States is perfectly legal, though the research utilizing embryonic cells is being seriously debated.